Bergen and Fiji expand partnership

 Supporting sustainable development

-By launching the initiative as a “voluntary commitment” at the United Nations Ocean Conference in New York, which took place the first week of June 2017, the partner universities also underlined their support for the Sustainable Development Goals (SDGs) set by the UN for the 2015–2030 timeframe.
+By launching the initiative as a “voluntary commitment” at the United Nations Ocean Conference in New York, which took place the first week of June 2017, the partner universities also underlined their engagement with the Sustainable Development Goals (SDGs) set by the UN for the 2015–2030 timeframe.
 At the conference delegates from nation states, NGOs, academia, industry and others discussed the SDGs, with a particular focus on SDG14: Life Below Water.

 “Climate change and the ocean are inextricably linked within most of the SDGs for the people of the Pacific.
 In his opening note at the conference, the Honourable Prime Minister of Fiji said that the ocean runs through his blood.
 It conditions the life and livelihood of all Fijians.
 In that sense, this joint marine chair is a crucial element for us,” said Chandra.